metason/SpatialReasoner/README.md

 - __slice__: choose a subsection of spatial objects
 - __calc__: calculate global variables in fact base
 - __map__: calculate values of object attributes
-- __produce__: create new spatial objects driven by their relations
+- __produce__: create new spatial objects by a contextual specification
 - __backtrace__: output spatial objects of operation some steps back in inference pipeline
 - __reload__: reload and output all spatial objects of fact base
 - __halt__: stop processing the inference pipeline (for debug purposes)